 Maryland law requires that minors may not be permitted to work more than 5 hours without a break.

 Unpaid meal breaks of no less than 30 minutes and no more than 60 minutes should be given for shifts of more than 5 hours; unpaid meal breaks should be reflected on the timecard.

-Employees should also be allowed a (paid) break of not less than 10 minutes for every 4 consecutive hours worked; this should not be reflected on the timecard.
+All student employees may be provided a (paid) break of 10 minutes for every 4 consecutive hours worked; this break does not need to be reflected on the timecard.